d3sformal/debug-infra-gentests/notes/00-testing-alternatives.md

 #### Shared memory approach

-After the failed ZeroMQ approach, I realized that even the filesystem-based approach would suffer from similar issues with output buffering.
+After the failed ZeroMQ approach, I realized that even the filesystem-based approach would suffer from similar issues in the area of output buffering.
 We would need to rely on the kernel/library to properly flush a crashing program's buffers onto the disk.

 Another option is using and managing shared memory ourselves.
 This can
 - reduce the bottleneck potential by avoiding output flushing on a disk
 - provide a way to capture all the data up until the point of the crash
 - provide a general IPC method for the purposes of the entire application

-Essentially all we need in the function call tracing is:
+For now, all we need in our communication (for function call tracing) is:

-1. Rendezvous the instrumented process and `llcap-server` at the beginning to establish parameters (buffer size)
+1. Rendezvous between the instrumented process and `llcap-server` at the beginning to establish parameters (buffer size)
 2. Implementation of an IPC single-consumer-single-producer protocol via semaphores and a shared buffer

-For this, I decided to utilize named-semaphores and "named" shared memory regions.
+For this, I decided to utilize named-semaphores and "named" shared memory regions (`shm_open`, `sem_open`, `mmap` syscalls etc.).
-In the current version, `llcap-server` initializes 2 semaphores (indicating a free and a full buffer) and 2 memory regions (a "meta" region and "buffers" region).
+In the current version, `llcap-server` initializes 2 semaphores (indicating a *free* and a *full* buffer) and 2 memory regions (a "meta" region and "buffers" region).

 The "buffers" region contains `N` buffers, each of length `L`.
 The "meta" region contains the initial communication parameters (number, length and total length of buffers).
-It is expected the `llcap-server` runs first to initialize the memory mappings and only then is the target application started.
+It is expected the `llcap-server` **runs first** to initialize the memory mappings and only then can the target application be started.

 The target application maps the created memory regions and "opens" the semaphores.
 As of April 27th, the functionality includes correct memory mapping and opening of semaphores (no interaction yet).